ManuelFte/Improved-Nginx-configuration-files/README.md

 ### Domain files

+Note: In all the following commands, replace `example.com` with your domain.

+#### Prerequisites

+This configuration file assumes that your site's files reside in `/var/www/example.com/html`.
+If this is not the case, do the following:

+Create that directory:

+`sudo mkdir -p /var/www/example.com/html`

+Give it the appropriate permissions:

+`sudo chown -R $USER:$USER /var/www/example.com/html`
+`sudo chmod -R 755 /var/www`

+Upload your files into that directory.

+#### Nginx configuration

 Disable the default file:

 `sudo rm /etc/nginx/sites-enabled/default`

-Open the contents of [example.com.conf](https://raw.githubusercontent.com/ManuelFte/Improved-Nginx-configuration-files/master/example.com.conf) with a text editor and use CTRL + H to replace all instances of `example.com` with your domain.
+Open the contents of [example.com.conf](https://raw.githubusercontent.com/ManuelFte/Improved-Nginx-configuration-files/master/example.com.conf) with a text editor and use `CTRL` + `H` to replace all instances of `example.com` with your domain.

-On the server, create a new file for the domain you're going to set up (replacing `example.com` with your domain):
+On the server, create a new file for the domain you're going to set up:

 `sudo nano /etc/nginx/sites-available/example.com`

-Paste the contents of the previous file there (note that the file in this repository has a `.conf` extension merely for code highlighting purposes, the file in your server must not have this extension).
+Paste the contents of the previous file there (note that the file in this repository has a `.conf` extension merely for code-highlighting purposes, the file in your server must not have this extension).

 Enable it:

 `sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/example.com`

-Test that everything is running well:
+Test that the configuration is correct:

 `sudo nginx -t`